rumkin/error3/readme.md

 (details:object = {}, errors:Error[] = []) -> Error3
 ```

 __abstract__.
-Error3 constructor has no required arguments.
+Error3 constructor has only optional arguments.
 This is resposibility of
 ancestor class to implement proper interface into its constructor.
+And pass `details`
+object and `errors` list.

 `details` is using to describe error with objects.
 Thus it could be sent via network
-or stored in ELK without customized parsing with regexps.
+to frontend, db, or ELK without extra parsing with regexps.

 ```javascript
 const error = new NotFound({filepath: 'index.js'});